SMTG-Bham/doped/README.md

 ## Acknowledgments
-`doped` (née `DefectsWithTheBoys` #gonebutnotforgotten) has benefitted from feedback from many users, in particular members of the Walsh and Scanlon research groups who have used / are using it in their work.
+`doped` (née `DefectsWithTheBoys` #iykyk) has benefitted from feedback from many users, in particular members of the [Scanlon](http://davidscanlon.com/) and [Walsh](https://wmd-group.github.io/) research groups who have used / are using it in their work.
 Direct contributors are listed in the `Contributors` sidebar above; including Seán Kavanagh, Bonan Zhu, Katarina Brlec, Adair Nicolson, Sabrine Hachmioune and Savya Aggarwal.

 Code to efficiently identify defect species from input supercell structures was contributed by Dr